IfedayoAwe/The-Nips-Crib/README.md

 Once a POST requst has been made to the url, the data would be serialized using my custom made RegistrationSerializer and then validated and saved.
 Once saved, a token would be automatically generated as this programs API view uses a token authentication and a Profile would also be generated for that user using the @receiver signal and the user would be able to login.

 * Query Functions
 In this project is a search function "search_post" in the blog/views.py file with the ability to locate a particular post if the searched word is contained in any post with the author, title or content.
+The post request is stored in a session to enable pagination of the searched result.
 The ability to query and display all posts made by a particular user The ability to get a particular post from all posts displayed on the home screen.
 note: results are paginated by 10